eyulf/alexgardner.id.au/_posts/2022-01-09-home-lab-refresh-hypervisor.md

 kvm3                       : ok=35   changed=21   unreachable=0    failed=0    skipped=2    rescued=0    ignored=0
 ```

-Once the ansible playbook was run, the Hypervisors are _almost_ ready to run VMs.
+Once the Ansible playbook was run, the Hypervisors are _almost_ ready to run VMs.

 ## Terraform

 The final KVM configuration steps are perform by Terraform.
-Since Terraform is being used to provision the VMs, it is ocnvinient to have Terraform perform the final tweaks for KVM to be usable, configuring the KVM pool, network and OS images.
+Since Terraform is being used to provision the VMs, it is convenient to have Terraform perform the final tweaks for KVM to be usable, configuring the KVM pool, network and OS images.

-This allows Terraform to have easy access to these relevent bits of configuration when provisioning VMs. 've published the [intial Terraform configuration][terraform-commit] that I used, there is also a custom Terraform module to create the VMs, however this is not currently being used.
+This allows Terraform to have easy access to these relevant bits of configuration when provisioning VMs.
+I've published the [initial Terraform configuration][terraform-commit] that I used, there is also a custom Terraform module to create the VMs, however this is not currently being used.

 ```
-$ terraform1.1 plan
+[user@workstation hypervisors]$ terraform1.1 plan
 libvirt_pool.kvm1: Refreshing state... [id=c68092b3-19f5-4f3b-b8d2-b1cd09ceee13]
 libvirt_network.kvm1: Refreshing state... [id=873acc52-5d6f-436d-b066-117171349b7a]
 libvirt_volume.kvm1_os_images["debian_10"]: Refreshing state... [id=/var/lib/libvirt/images/debian-10.qcow2]